 When we first met, Michael and I both were laden with our exes’ financial faux pas.
-I hate debt because debt creates poverty in many cases.

-I kept getting hit with unexpected debts that my ex had incurred.
-When it comes to back taxes the government just TAKES it from you.
+I also kept getting hit with unexpected debts that my ex had incurred.
+When it comes to back taxes owed the government just TAKES it from you.
 No questions asked.
 Tax refunds I was depending on to pay off credit card debts would suddenly disappear.

-Then two car wrecks in the same year caused by distracted drivers totaled both of my cars leaving me with major medical expenses for the next 6 years and paying on a brand new car I no longer owned.
+Then two car wrecks in the same year, caused by distracted drivers, totaled both of my cars leaving me with major medical expenses for the next 6 years, and paying on a brand new car I no longer owned.

 Gap insurance?
 Sphhhh.
 Unexpected debts were hitting me like hail in a rainstorm.